A recursion for the twist polynomial of a one-point join of normal binary delta-matroids: Concluding Remarks

 Finally, we remark that one can derive the results in Section \ref{sec:The Twist Polynomial of a One-Point Join of Graphs} for the special case of signed intersection graphs using purely topological considerations of the boundary components of bouquets instead of dealing with matrices.
 In particular, the partitioning into $P_1$ and $P_2$ in \autoref{lemma:recursion_existence} has a simple topological interpretation.
 This was the initial approach taken by the author, and the progress there illuminated the generalization to looped simple graphs.

 \textbf{Acknowledgments}\\

-The main results in this work were achieved during the summer 2024 Knots and Graphs undergraduate research program at The Ohio State University.
+The main results in this work were achieved during the summer 2024 Knots and Graphs undergraduate research program at Ohio State University, which was supported by the NSF-DMS \#2231565 RTG grant: Arithmetic, Combinatorics, and Topology of Algebraic Varieties.
 The author is grateful to Sergei Chmutov for organizing the program and for helpful conversations.